Learn tips on how to set up HTML email notifications, including using CSS and adding images.

 New to Checkfront - Products ✨

-Creating notifications and email that render the same across all email platforms can be tricky since all email clients have their own set of rules.
+Creating notifications and emails that render the same across all email platforms can be tricky since all email clients have their own rules.
 That said, a finely tweaked HTML email can organize your notifications and receipts in ways not available through plain text.

 Here are some tips!

 You aren't building a web page.
 Overly complex HTML email can cause delivery and formatting issues.
 Use the minimum formatting to provide an attractive and functional layout.

 Using a Table Structure

 Many platforms don't support absolute positioning (float, margin, padding), so tables work much better as the framework for your design.

 Inline CSS is more reliable than using CSS in the header.
 Gmail, for instance, strips out the CSS in all emails.
 If you use inline CSS, your style won't get lost for those Gmail recipients.